About IJ4EU

 What information about our project will be made public?

 Upon awarding the grants and the signing of grant agreements with the awarded teams, there will be an announcement on the IJ4EU website and other channels of communication.
 It will include the number of awarded grants, the grant amounts and other general information for the purposes of transparency.
-The identity of individual team members and the topics of the projects will not be disclosed, unless specifically requested by the teams themselves.
-Any public announcements before the end of the investigations will be coordinated with the teams.

 Every project funded by IJ4EU will have a dedicated project page after the team has completed the investigation and after it has been published.
 The information that will be available on the IJ4EU website will be coordinated with and approved by the teams.